-- Schedule a Zoom meeting, etc. to start 15 minutes before your Selection Time.
-Review which spaces are still available to select.
+- If you can't be in the same room together for your Selection Time, schedule a Zoom meeting.
 The Group Leader can share their screen for the others to see them logged into the Portal when picking.

 Groups may only pick suites that match the size of their Group (ex. a 4-person Group cannot pick a 5-person Suite).

-If your Group does not pick a suite, it will be unlocked after the end of that Lottery so you may form a larger Group (ex. add another member to a 4-person Group to then take part in the 5-Person Lottery, etc).
+If your Group does not pick a suite, it will be "unlocked" after the end of that Lottery so you may regroup for a later Lottery (ex. add another member to a 4-person Group to then take part in the 5-Person Lottery).
 Students who do not pick during the 4, 5, or 6 Lottery (or were not part of a 4-, 5-, or 6-person Group) will then take part in the 123 Lottery.

 During the 123 Lottery, students must completely fill any room they wish to pick.
 That means that individuals cannot pick into a double (or triple) by themselves.

-Students are encouraged to form 2-person groups (or 3-person) to provide more flexibility for picking (so they can pick into a double or triple if no singles are available).
+Students are encouraged to form 2-person groups to provide more flexibility for picking (so they can pick into a double if no singles are available).
 Groups can also pick singles if available at their Selection Time (and the singles do not have to be on the same floor or in the same building).

 Once all spaces have been picked, the remaining students will sign up for the Guaranteed List, to be placed over the summer.
 Students may also decide to sign up for the Guaranteed List if they do not want to pick from the rooms available at their Selection Time.

 Only one member of the group should log into the Portal to pick during your group's Selection Time (if multiple group members log in, it may keep your group from being able to pick).